-- You’ve programmed the PowerPoint master and set design guidelines, from the title slide to content slides: colors, layout, fonts, types of bullet points, diagrams, tables and stylistic elements.
-All in corporate design.
+- You’ve programmed the PowerPoint master and set design guidelines, from the title slide to content slides: colors, layout, fonts, bullet points, charts, tables and stylistic elements.
+All in your corporate design.

-- You have thought about formats, about file names, about storage locations, versions and staying up-to-date.
+- You’ve thought about formats, file names, storage locations, versions and keeping files up-to-date.

-- You have a kind of basic company presentation or, better yet, you’ve made a modular ‘presentation kit’ available, which is to be used as the official template for various types of presentations.
+- You have a kind of basic company presentation or, better still, you’ve made a modular “presentation kit,” which is available to be used as the official template for various types of presentation.

-- As a really good craftsman, you also pay attention to defined imagery, icons, headlining and corporate wording.
+- As a skilled expert, you also pay attention to defined imagery, icons, headlining and corporate wording.

-- And as a really, really good craftsman, you’re concerned about addressing target groups, structure and composition, having a logical narrative that takes into account the company’s objectives ‒ all the way to a conclusion that points to a desireable future outcome, which is not ‘Thanks for your time’.
+- And, as a top professional, you’re concerned about addressing target groups, structure and composition.
+You want a logical narrative that takes into account the company’s objectives ‒ all the way to a conclusion that points to a desirable future outcome, not just a “thanks for your time” slide.

 All done then, right?

 Precisely.
-This brings us to the freestyle part.
-Bring your brand to life based on the characteristics, values and image objectives defined by you.
-And – if you have a marketing slogan – based on the slogan that communicates the essence of your brand.
+This brings us to the performance part.
+Bring your brand to life based on the characteristics, values, and image objectives you defined, and – if you have a marketing slogan – based on the slogan that communicates the essence of your brand.

-Presentations are essential experiential contact points for your brand.
+Presentations are essential experiential touchpoints for your brand.
 They make it tangible, believable, exude its character and radiate its values.
-Via its styling, its wording, in the narrative and via the people who present it.
-They collaborate in the brand’s ability to penetrate the market and diffuse the ‘feeling’ you want to generate.
+Both through its styling, its wording, in the narrative and via the people who present it.
+Together, they help the brand penetrate the market and exude the right feeling or character.

 PowerPoint isn’t just PowerPoint.
 It’s a vehicle for your brand management.

-- List your defined brand characteristics (for example: warm hearted, passionate, simple, quick, customer-oriented, different from the others).
-Align all characteristics with the structure, composition and messages of your presentation.
+List your defined brand characteristics (for example: warmhearted, passionate, simple, quick, customer-oriented, unlike any other).
+Align all characteristics with the structure, composition, and key messages of your presentation.
 For example:

-- Customer-oriented...
-Does your title slide grab your recipients?
-How can your listener relate to your presentation, how does he or she see that it’s specifically him or her you’re talking to and no one else?
-How is she or he made to feel that you’re customer-oriented?
+- Customer-oriented… Does your title slide grab your recipients?
+How can your listeners relate to your presentation?
+How can they tell you’re talking specifically to them and no one else?
+How do you come across as customer-oriented?
 Or is your title slide still in the classic bureaucratic style, populated with title, date, name of the speaker or your company?
-Are you still thinking “I” or are you thinking “customer”?
+Are you still thinking “I” or are you thinking “customer?”

-- Different from the others… Is your presentation really different to all the other presentations?
-Do you perhaps have an unusual opening?
+- Unlike any other … Is your presentation really that different to all the other presentations?
+Do you perhaps kick off with an unusual opening?
 Is your lateral thinking evident?
-What is your unusual ending?
-Although ‘unusualness’ is always relative to your brand’s attributes.
-What do the brand attributes lodged in your corporate identity mean in regard to the implementation of your presentation?
+What’s your unusual ending?
+Although “unusualness” is always relative to your brand’s attributes.
+What’s the significance of the brand attributes rooted in your corporate identity with regard to implementing and performing your presentation?

-- Do you have a slogan?
-And how does it run through the presentation?
+- Do you have a claim or slogan?
+How does it run through the presentation?
 In allusions, wording and stories?
 How does it become tangible?

 - Have you trained everyone in the characteristics, image objectives and values that match what your presentation projects?
 Briefed the coach or trainer as to your brand image?
-Are the stories you want told clear and easily repeated?
-To what extent are your speakers perceived as unusual, noticeably different, customer-oriented or even human?
-How do you help them design their performance to be that way?
+Are the stories you want told clear and easy to repeat?
+To what extent are your speakers perceived as unusual, noticeably different, customer-oriented, or even human?
+How do you help them develop their performance so they come across that way?

 - Be honest: Is your presentation performance exciting?
 Does it make your audience smile at times?
 Are they nodding in agreement?
 Looking at you attentively?

 - How do you prepare for a presentation?
-What do you do afterwards to make the brand an experience?
+What can you do afterwards to make the brand an experience?